1300 364 858

 An initial review and testing can be conducted on premises to establish if further investigation is required.
 From there, we can organise a complete 49-point laboratory test.
 Fees are involved for Laboratory tests.

-Following that, we will test the water on each visit, either when servicing filtration products, or on an annual tank clean.
+We will then test the water on each visit, either when servicing filtration products or on an annual tank clean.

-Even though your water might be clear, or that you haven’t been sick in a very long-time, doesn’t mean that your water is perfectly healthy to drink for visitors or other family members.
+Even though your water might be clear or you haven’t been sick in a very long time, this doesn’t mean that your water is perfectly healthy to drink for visitors or other family members.

-Water tests/analysis will provide you with an understanding of what you are putting into your body each time you take a drink, brush your teeth or have a shower.
+Water tests/analysis will provide you with an understanding of what you are putting into your body each time you drink, brush your teeth or shower.

-Knowing what is present in your water will provide answers to what you need to do to ensure Pristine clear drinking water in the future.
+Knowing what is in your water will answer what you need to do to ensure Pristine clear drinking water in the future.